 How Do I Treat My Dog’s PTSD?

 Regardless of an official diagnosis of PTSD in your dog, treatment for severe behavior issues triggered by specific events will involve a combination of training and medication.
-Training, or behavior modification, can be done at home but is best attempted in connection with a certified professional trainer who practices positive reinforcement methods.
-This involves slow, incremental reward of good behavior and withholding attention or reinforcement of unwanted or dangerous behaviors.
-For severe cases, your dog may need to stay with a professional for an extended boarding session where they can receive round the clock training in order to become a good doggy citizen.
+Training, or behavior modification, can be done at home but is best attempted after consultation with a certified professional trainer who practices positive reinforcement methods.

 In some cases, medications may be needed to help calm your dog during training or if training is ineffective.
 Medications can be sedatives that help your dog sleep during periods of loud noises such as Fourth of July fireworks, moving, parties, or other stressful events.
-Homeopathic remedies are also available that disperse fragrances known to have calming properties for your dog to inhale.
+Homeopathic remedies are also available that disperse fragrances known to have calming properties.